MwansaMwango/responsive-portfolio/README.md

 # Responsive Portfolio
-This is a simple responsive web portfolio completed as part of UWA Bootcamp 2020.
-Contains HTML and CSS implementation with mobile first approach
+This is a fully responsive web portfolio completed as part of UWA Bootcamp 2020.

 ## Deployment
 Website deployment - https://mwansamwango.github.io/responsive-portfolio/.